opendp/dp-wizard/README.md

   - Then bump `dp_wizard/VERSION`, and add the new number at the top of the `CHANGELOG.md`.
   - Push to github; open PR, with version number in name; merge PR.
 - `flit publish --pypirc .pypirc`

+This project is configured so there are two different install possibilities from pypi:
+- `pip install dp_wizard` does not aggressively pin dependency versions.
+It is preferred if you're using `dp_wizard` as a library.
+- `pip install dp_wizard[app]` pins all dependencies, and will work more reliably for application users.

 ### Conventions